xorbitsai/inference/doc/source/development/xinference_internals.rst

 ----

 In `model/llm/models/ <https://github.com/xorbitsai/inference/tree/main/xinference/model/llm/models>`_,
 each model has a JSON file containing all its variants.
-To add a model, add its metadata file and reference its records in ``index.json``, which preserves the loading order.
+Add or remove a model by adding or deleting its file.
+Files are discovered automatically in case-insensitive filename order; the order of records within each file is preserved.

 ::